 i58 provides transportation to and from camp daily for all camp shifts.
 There are also some shared cars that can be used on occasion if needed to run to the grocery store, etc.

 It is recommended to have one just in case you need to drive while you are in Europe.
 Anyone who is in Greece for more than one month should be certain to get one before leaving.
 They are easily attainable at any AAA in your local area and cost $20.00.
 You are unable to drive legally in Greece without an international driver’s permit.

 This is highly recommended.
 Most of the cars on Lesvos are manuals.
 This is especially important for volunteers coming for more than one month.

 Yes.
 It does get chilly, especially in the evenings, and you will wish for warm clothing.
 Also a waterproof jacket and shoes or boots will make your stay much more comfortable, especially during the months of October-April.

 SIM cards are easy to get upon arrival in Greece.
 You will need an unlocked phone in order for the SIM card to work.
 It costs approximately 15 euro per month for a cell phone plan with minutes and data.
 There is WiFi at the apartments that the volunteers stay in, although the connection isn’t always the greatest.
-Also the restaurants in Panagiouda have WiFi.
+Also the local restaurants will have WiFi.
 Anyone who is in Greece for more than one month will want/need an unlocked cell phone.

 You will meet people from all over the world during your stay in Greece.
-Most i58 people are from the U.S., but many of the other organizations that i58 partners with have volunteers from many different countries
+Most i58 volunteers are from the U.S., but many of the other organizations that i58 partners with have volunteers from many different countries

 This depends on the day.
 Many days you will be on your feet all day in camp.
 Other days will be slower and you will be able to take breaks.
 Some days you will be digging ditches, and the next hanging blanket dividers.
 Generally though most people will feel fairly tired after a day in camp.